IBM/telco-network-cloud-drivers/content/reference/deployment-model.md

 # Introduction

 This section introduces the deployment architecture and main configuration options for Telco Network Cloud Orchestration (TNCO) for a typical CI/CD configuration.
 It is expected that multiple ALMs will be deployed to automate the various tasks for each stage of the CI/CD process.
 Each set of LMs are coordinated around a repository of artifacts representing the external resources under management.
 The picture below shows a typical deployment.
-[See here for more information on a typical LM CI/CD process.](/user-guides/cicd/introduction)
+[See here for more information on a typical TNCO CI/CD process.](/user-guides/cicd/introduction)

 ![Logical Deployment Architecture](/images/reference/deployment-model/deployment-overview.png "TNCO Logical Deployment Architecture")

 The following logical functions are typically deployed together to deliver a complete CI/CD pipeline:

 - **CI/CD Hub:** This provides a set of source code, image and package repositories required to develop and publish all resource and assembly artifacts.
-Combining the repositories with a CI server and [LM command line tools](/reference/lmctl) automates the end to end pipeline.
+Combining the repositories with a CI server and [TNCO command line tools](/reference/lmctl) automates the end to end pipeline.
-- **Development LM Environment:** A lightweight flavour of LM can be deployed on a laptop or standalone server.
+- **Development TNCO Environment:** A lightweight flavour of TNCO can be deployed on a laptop or standalone server.
 This is designed to accelerate early resource onboarding and development.
 This flavour is not for production use.
-- **Test LM Environment:** The default flavour of LM deploys a single set of micro service instances, typically used as a build slave or test environment.
+- **Test TNCO Environment:** The default flavour of TNCO deploys a single set of micro service instances, typically used as a build slave or test environment.
-- **Production LM Environment:** HA configuration of LM is provided to deploy multiple micro service instances high performance and availability scenarios.
+- **Production TNCO Environment:** HA configuration of TNCO is provided to deploy multiple micro service instances high performance and availability scenarios.
-- **External LDAP:** All LM instances can be configured to use the same LDAP server, whether it is the OpenLDAP instance provided with the CI/CD Hub an existing LDAP server.
+- **External LDAP:** All TNCO instances can be configured to use the same LDAP server, whether it is the OpenLDAP instance provided with the CI/CD Hub an existing LDAP server.

-Each LM environment will also require a working [Resource Manager](/reference/resource-manager/interface-architecture).
+Each TNCO environment will also require a working [Resource Manager](/reference/resource-manager/interface-architecture).

 # Development and Production

-_Production_ LM environments must be installed to an existing kubernetes cluster using Helm.
-However _Development_ LM environments can either be deployed to an existing kubernetes cluster or using an [Allinone](https://github.com/accanto-systems/lm-allinone) installer a fully working lightweight deployment can be deployed on a minimal linux server or virtual machine.
+_Production_ TNCO environments must be installed to an existing kubernetes cluster using Helm.
+However _Development_ TNCO environments can either be deployed to an existing kubernetes cluster or using an [Allinone](https://github.com/accanto-systems/lm-allinone) installer a fully working lightweight deployment can be deployed on a minimal linux server or virtual machine.

 ![Logical Deployment Architecture](/images/reference/deployment-model/dev-or-prod.png "Development and Production deployments")

-The Allinone LM deployments can be run on a standalone server or a laptop and can interact with a CI/CD Hub to do early resource development.
+The Allinone TNCO deployments can be run on a standalone server or a laptop and can interact with a CI/CD Hub to do early resource development.

 # Deploying across multiple clusters

-The LM environments required to deliver a complete CI/CD pipeline can be deployed to a single kubernetes cluster or individual LM environments can be deployed to separate kubernetes clusters.
+The TNCO environments required to deliver a complete CI/CD pipeline can be deployed to a single kubernetes cluster or individual TNCO environments can be deployed to separate kubernetes clusters.

 ![Multiple Clusters](/images/reference/deployment-model/clusters.png "Multiple Clusters")

-If deploying more than one LM environment to the same kubernetes cluster, consideration must be take for namespace and port conflicts.
-Also it is recommended a reverse proxy or a domain name server is used in front of the kubernetes clusters to access each individual LM instance.
+If deploying more than one TNCO environment to the same kubernetes cluster, consideration must be take for namespace and port conflicts.
+Also it is recommended a reverse proxy or a domain name server is used in front of the kubernetes clusters to access each individual TNCO instance.

 # Cluster storage configuration